 For all the talk of Xbox Series X and PS5 consoles selling like hotcakes, vast numbers of households across the world are still gaming on a PS4 or PS4 Pro.
-This is partly due to the high cost and low stocks of the new consoles, of course, but it’s also the case that the PS4 remains a great console that’s more than capable of creating stunning gaming worlds, even without new tricks such as 4K at 120Hz and variable refresh rates.
+This is partly due to the high cost and low stocks of the new consoles, of course, but it’s also the case that the PS4 remains a great console that’s more than capable of creating stunning gaming worlds, even without new tricks and variable refresh rates.

 In short, there’s plenty of life left in the PS4 yet.
 So here, in no particular order, is our pick of the best games out there that prove just how good Sony’s ‘old’ console can be, while also giving your surround sound system a great workout into the bargain.

 How to find the best games for picture and sound

 Why you can trust What Hi-Fi?
 Our expert team reviews products in dedicated test rooms, to help you make the best choice for your budget.
 Find out more about how we test.

 Video games, like movies or music, are works of art, and like all art, the beauty therein can be a large part relative.
 However, video games, even more than movies or music, are coded and engineered: They are an even split between art and science.

 Accordingly, there are many different ways games can sound or look worse than one another on a technical level, outside of the appreciation you can have for a particular art design, kind of worldbuilding, or gameplay loop.